The Natural History of the Galapagos Islands:

 and pirates took tortoises for food, wiping out the Floreana Island subspecies completely and pushing others to the brink of extinction.

 The worst damage done by humans was the introduction of new species into Galapagos.
 Some animals, such as goats, were released intentionally onto the islands.
 Others, such as rats, were brought by man unknowingly.
-Dozens of animals previously unknown in the islands were suddenly turned loose there with disastrous results.
+Dozens of animal species previously unknown in the islands were suddenly turned loose there with disastrous results.
 Cats and dogs eat birds, iguanas and baby tortoises.
 Goats can strip an area clean of vegetation, leaving no food for other animals.
 Plants brought for food, such as the blackberry, muscled out native species.
 Introduced species

 constitute one of the gravest dangers for the Galapagos ecosystems.